pascalreinhold/REDRES/docs/user_manual/7customization.md

 ## Material Parameters

-The `Material Parameter Window` will allow you to adjust the appearance of your simulation results by component via a collection of sliders.
-They represent how the light in the scene interacts with each object type.
+The `Tool Windows > Material Parameter Window` allows you to adjust the appearance of your simulation results by component (atoms, bonds, vector arrows etc.) via a collection of sliders.
+They represent how light in the scene interacts with each object type.